 (D) Small Entities shall receive 3 points.
-A small entity is defined as: a city with a population of less than 5,000; a county with a population of less than business which employs, by direct payroll and/or through contract, fewer than 100 full-time employees.
+A small entity is defined as: a city with a population of less than 5,000; a county with a population of less than 25,000; or a small business.
+A small business is defined as any person, firm, or business which employs, by direct payroll and/or through contract, fewer than

+100 full-time employees.
 A business that is a wholly owned subsidiary of a corporation shall not qualify as a small business if the parent organization does not qualify as a small business.